mrosicki/partyplayer/readme.md

-#todo
-soundcloud links in django templates
+Shared player for soundcloud and youtube